 2. Data Exploration and Analysis: Analysts use statistical tools and techniques to explore and analyze data, identifying patterns, relationships, and trends.

-3. Data Visualization: They create visual representations of data findings through charts, graphs, and dashboards to make the data understandable at a glance.
+3. Data Visualization: They create visual representations of data findings through charts, graphs, and dashboards to make the data understandable.

 4. Reporting: Data analysts prepare reports and presentations to communicate the insights and findings from the data to stakeholders, which can influence policy and decision-making processes.